Stuart C. Gilson

 Professor Gilson’s research has been published by leading academic and practitioner journals and has been cited by the national news media, including The Wall Street Journal, The New York Times, Business Week, and Bloomberg.
 His work has received numerous honors, including the prestigious Graham and Dodd Award for his article on investment strategies used by credit-oriented investors to acquire control and create value in highly leveraged and financially distressed companies.

 For twenty years he has taught one of the most popular courses in Harvard’s MBA curriculum, Creating Value Through Corporate Restructuring.
 He currently teaches in the Advanced Management Program, and has taught in a variety of Harvard’s other Executive Education programs, including Finance For Senior Executives, CEO/WPO, and Corporate Restructuring, Mergers and Acquisitions.
+He is the recipient of the Charles M. Williams award in recognition of outstanding teaching in executive education at Harvard Business School.

 Professor Gilson has written more than sixty Harvard Business School case studies and teaching notes that are used in business schools throughout the world.
 A number of these cases have been published in his book Creating Value Through Corporate Restructuring: Case Studies in Bankruptcies, Buyouts, and Breakups (John Wiley & Sons), now in its second edition.